Nitrous oxide for labor: Seriously, don’t laugh before you read this

 Ashley Zink, M.D., is a Clinical Associate Professor in UT Southwestern Medical Center’s Department of Obstetrics and Gynecology’s Division of Maternal-Fetal Medicine and Obstetrics.
 She specializes in maternal-fetal medicine (perinatology) – particularly high-risk pregnancies.

-Dr. Zink was named by her peers to the Super Doctors® Rising Stars℠ list for 2012 and 2013.
-She is a member of the Society for Maternal-Fetal Medicine, the International Fetal Medicine and Surgery Society, the American Congress of Obstetricians and Gynecologists, and the Texas Medical Association.
+Dr. Zink is a member of the Society for Maternal-Fetal Medicine, the International Fetal Medicine and Surgery Society, the American Congress of Obstetricians and Gynecologists, and the Texas Medical Association.
 She is a Fellow of the American College of Obstetricians and Gynecologists.

-In 2019, Dr. Zink received UT Southwestern's Patient and Family Recognition Award.
+Texas Monthly has recognized Dr. Zink as one of their Super Doctors, and in 2019, she received UT Southwestern's Patient and Family Recognition Award.

 “I don’t want my patients to ever look back and feel like they missed any opportunities to experience joy during their pregnancies,” says UT Southwestern Medical Center’s Ashley Zink, M.D.